openmas-ai/openmas/docs/docstring_policy.md

         name: The name for the logger, typically __name__.

     Returns:
-        A Logger instance configured with the SimpleMas logging settings.
+        A Logger instance configured with the OpenMAS logging settings.

     Example:
         ```python
-        from simple_mas.logging import get_logger
+        from openmas.logging import get_logger

         logger = get_logger(__name__)
         logger.info("This is a log message")